pavan-kumar-s/ARR_rebuttal/Rebuttal.md

 We thank the reviewer for their input.
 To address this concern, we have trained and evaluated a model for some select configurations.

-We train a BiLSTM-CRF on the splits produced by each method, holding the model and hyperparameters fixed throughout (BioLinkBERT embeddings/tokenizer for the biomedical datasets, ModernBERT for the general-domain ones; lr=0.01, dropout 0.2, batch 2048, Adam, WSD schedule with 0.1 warmup / 0.2 decay, 100 epochs, early stopping at patience 10).
+We train a BiLSTM-CRF model on the splits produced by each method, holding the model and hyperparameters fixed throughout (BioLinkBERT embeddings/tokenizer for the biomedical datasets, ModernBERT for the general-domain ones; lr=0.01, dropout 0.2, batch 2048, Adam, WSD schedule with 0.1 warmup / 0.2 decay, 100 epochs, early stopping at patience 10).
 Lower F1 should indicate a less inflated estimate of generalisation.

 For all the EMPIRE experiments, we set ε=0 and δ=1, so that the splits preserve the native split ratios and the training-set size is held constant across methods, isolating the effect of leakage reduction on measured F1. δ=1 relaxes the class-proportionality constraint, matching MinCut, which does not enforce it either.